Lyme Carditis Heart Block Progression Can Occur Within Hours

 Lyme carditis typically occurs 1 to 2 months after infection and may be the first recognized manifestation of Lyme disease.

-Although AV block is the best-known presentation, Lyme carditis can also appear as myocarditis, pericarditis, endocarditis, dilated cardiomyopathy, or heart failure.
+Although AV block is the best-known presentation, Lyme carditis can also appear as:

-Because cardiac symptoms often appear weeks after a rash or flu-like illness, patients and clinicians may fail to connect the current heart problem to earlier tick exposure.
+Because cardiac symptoms often develop weeks after a rash or flu-like illness, patients and clinicians may fail to connect the heart problem to earlier tick exposure.

-Case 2: 33-Year-Old Woman With Rapid Progression to Complete Block
+Case 2: 33-Year-Old Woman With Rapid Progression to Complete Heart Block

-She presented in the summer with intermittent dull chest discomfort over three days, along with shortness of breath and lightheadedness.
+She presented during the summer with intermittent dull chest discomfort over three days, along with shortness of breath and lightheadedness.

 Three weeks earlier, she had visited the emergency department with fever, headache, and photophobia.